-- What constitutes a breach of planning control? - What does not constitute a breach of planning control? - Time limits on taking action (immunity rules) - Certificates of lawful existing use or development
+- What constitutes a breach of planning control?

+- Time limits on taking action

-3. I NOW WISH TO REPORT A BREACH
+- 3. I NOW WISH TO REPORT A BREACH

 - How to report a breach of planning control

 - What details your complaint must include (and other information which is helpful)

-- Information which is a minimum requirement
+- Information which is a minimum requirement - Necessary information (unless it cannot be provided for a valid reason)

-- \circ Information which is preferred:

-- Anonymous Enquiries

-- Confidentiality

-- Policy on Unacceptable Actions by Customers

-- Remote Assessment of planning breaches

-4. A SUMMARY OF HOW THE PLANNING ENFORCEMENT SERVICE WORKS?
+2. A SUMMARY OF HOW THE PLANNING ENFORCEMENT SERVICE WORKS?

 - The planning enforcement service standards

-- Service Standard 1 (Case acknowledgement)

-- Service Standard 2 (Site visits)

-- Service Standard 3 (High Priority Cases)

-- Service Standard 4 (PLANNING IMPACT REPORTS PIRs)
+Service Standard 1: Confirmation of Case Service Standard 2: Site Visit Service Standard 3: High Priority Cases Service Standard 4: Planning Impact Report

 - PIR (CAT A) Enforcement Action Necessary

 - PIR (CAT B): Submission of an application is required

 - PIR (CAT C): Minor technical breach of planning control

 - PIR (CAT D): No breach of planning control

 - PIR (CAT E): Interim Response

 - CHALLENGING THE OUTCOME OF A PIR

-- Service Standard 6: Following PIR CAT A, CAT B and CAT E, further updates within four months of date of acknowledgement.
+Service Standard 5: Following PIR CAT A, CAT B and CAT E, further updates within eight months of date of confirmation.

-- Service Standard 6: To notify the complainant within 10 days of a case being closed on the system.